 Up to 4 different cameras can be controlled with one IR remote Control.
-You can use the camera select buttons [1,2,3,4] to select the IR channel that is used by the remote control.
+You can use the camera select buttons [1,2,3,4] to select the IR channel that the remote control is using.
 The default camera IR channel is 1.

 - 1. To control a camera on first use, select camera 1 (IR channel 1) on the remote control. - 2.
-To control a second camera, you must first adjust the IR channel in the camera settings from 1 to 2.
+To control a second camera, you need to change first the IR channel stored in the camera from 1 to 2.
 Do the following: - a.
 Deactivate the cameras in the room that are not intended to be modified (except for camera 1). - b.
 Select camera 1 on the remote control, because the camera is still configured to listen to IR channel 1. - c.
-Press []-[#]-[F2] to change the IR channel inside the camera to IR channel 2.
-The camera will confirm this on the screen. - d.
-Select camera 2 on the remote control to control this camera.
+Press []→[#]→[F2] to change the IR channel inside the camera to IR channel 2.
+The camera will confirm this on the screen. - ${\bf d}.$ Select camera 2 on the remote control to control this camera.